kirangeofran/tp/docs/DeveloperGuide.md

 interacts with the book objects to check availability, and updates book states.
 3. BookStorage Class : Handles data persistence, ensuring that book statuses are consistently stored and retrieved from a file or database.

 ##### Implementation Details
-How ?
+How?
 The "BorrowCommand" upon execution will :
 - Use the book's name provided by the user to locate the book within an 'ArrayList<Book>'.
 - Check the 'isAvailable' attribute of the 'Book' instance to determine if it can be borrowed.
 - If available, the book's 'borrowDate' is set to the current date, and 'returnDate' is calculated based